Not factories of tasks. Not offices of email. But living gardens of intelligent agents.

 Practical Guides:

-- 10 Agentic Workflows That Replace Your Startup's Busywork — Practical examples of agentic systems
+- 10 Agentic Workflows That Replace Your Startup's Busywork — Practical examples

 — John Xie, Co-founder and CEO, Taskade